ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps-built-with-webpack.md

 In contrast, the route's stylesheet can have a different name and be placed in any folder (besides `app/styles`).
 Again, this is because we explicitly import the CSS file in the backing class.

-For proximity, I recommend colocating the stylesheet and the controller and providing the same name.
+For proximity, I recommend colocating the stylesheet and the controller.
+Do provide the same name.

 ```sh
 your-ember-app